Andrea-Augello/Binary-calculator/README.md

  The pijFORTHos environment is based on an assembly FORTH interpreter called JonesForth[@JonesForth], originally written for i686 assembly by _Richard WM Jones_.

- Due to its simplicity, JonesForth has been adapted to many different architectures, some of those portings brought to the Bare-Metal OS for the Raspberry Pi.
+ Due to its simplicity, JonesForth has been adapted to many different architectures, one of those in particular, Jonesforth-ARM[@jfa], brought to the Bare-Metal OS for the Raspberry Pi.
- This

 ## Picocom, Minicom and ASCII-XFR
 Minicom is a terminal emulator software for Unix-like operating systems.
 It is commonly used when setting up a remote serial console.[@Minicom]